entur/cloud-logging/guides/web.md

 Did you import the relevant artifacts?

 ### on-demand logging not working
 Did you import the relevant artifacts?

+Set property to enable.